davidsun0/davidsun0.github.io/md/graaltruffle.md

     ...
 ```

-A specialization can rewrite on multiple exceptions.
-After rewriting because of an
-exception, the next specialization can throw an exception and delegate to the next one.
+When the addition with longs fails with an ArithmeticException, the next specialization

-Note: Specializations are attempted in order of the source code.
-In this example, the long
-version is attempted before the BigInteger version.
-If multiple specializations are valid
-for the given inputs, the first one will be performed.

-Furthermore, there needs to be an implicit
-conversion from long to BigInteger declared in the language's type system.
-For SimpleLanguage, this is in `com.oracle.truffle.sl.SLTypes.java`.
+will be attempted.
+If that specialization has a rewrite, Truffle will then continue
+down the list of specializations (in the order of the source code).

+Furthermore, the addition operator can be overloaded to take strings.
+In SimpleLanguage,
+addition with strings performs concatenation.
+To avoid concatenating two integers,
+we use the type system and gaurds to check the types of the arguments.
+(Note that in
+SimpleLanguage, integers cannot be automatically cast to strings).

-To overload the add operator to work with Strings, simply write a specialization that takes
+To implement string concatenation with the + operator, simply write a specialization that takes
 Strings as arguments.
-SimpleLanugage's add performs string concatenation if one of the
-arguments is a String.
-To prevent integers from being concatenated as strings, write a type
-gaurd.
+The gaurd and isString function checks to see that at least one
+of the arguments is of type String.

 ```
     ...